International Blues Challenge - Scheduled for January 18th -22nd, 2022! NAZBA is looking forward to our local Competition on October 3rd 2021!!

 Example: Blues Trio – Member 1 resides in Greater Phoenix area, Members 2 and 3 reside in Prescott.
 Ruling would be this is a Northern Arizona Act.

 Example: Blues Quartet – Members 1 and 2 reside in Tucson, and members 3 and 4 in Prescott.
 Ruling would be the predominant featured player residence would determine whether the Act was a Northern Arizona Act or not.
 This determination would be done by non-competing Board members.

 7) Since the NAZBA IBC is the last one on the calendar, can I apply to both the Phoenix Blues Society and NAZBA’s IBC at the same time?

-Technically, yes.
-However, if you win the Phoenix or Tucson event, you must notify NAZBA immediately as you will no longer be eligible to compete in the NAZBA IBC.
+Yes.
+However, if you win the Phoenix IBC (Tucson or Las Vegas do not currently host IBC events), you must notify NAZBA immediately as you will no longer be eligible to compete in the NAZBA IBC.

 8) How are acts notified of the NAZBA application availability and deadline?

 Once non-competing NAZBA Board members agree on a release date, that date will be known only to those individuals and will be released via the NAZBA Facebook website with appropriate due date and contact information.

 9) Can I swap out a player after winning the NAZBA IBC?

 Under certain circumstances, yes, however NAZBA reserves the right to make such determination.
 Example 1: The winning act’s lead singer and front person cannot go to the IBC.
 What happens now?
 First, it is the Acts responsibility to notify NAZBA, IN WRITING, detailing the circumstances at the earliest possible time.
 Given this person is a key player in the act, the non-competing Board members will likely elect to send the second place band in their place.